The ERR_CONNECTION_RESET error is something we’ve seen many times. Recently, it hit one of our business sites during an important marketing campaign.

 As a result, the browser resets the connection, which prevents the server from sending data back to the browser.
 This can cause significant frustration for both site owners and visitors.

-Other browsers may show a similar message with different wording, such as “The connection was reset.”
-We’ve seen this on various platforms.
+📝Note: Other browsers may show a similar message with different wording, such as “The connection was reset.”

 While many WordPress errors are common, this message can be vague and doesn’t offer clear guidance.
-We’ve found it particularly troublesome when it blocks access to your own website, including the WordPress admin area.
+Beginners may find it particularly troublesome when it blocks access to their own website, including the WordPress admin area.

 In our experience, this error typically indicates that the WordPress website is working, but something on the user side—usually the browser or internet connection—is preventing access.